 Once an institution has become a member of OneHE, faculty members can sign up with their institutional email address.
 Institutions can arrange a bespoke single sign on for an additional fee.

-Yes, shortly.
-An individual membership is available for $12.75 USD per month or $110 USD per annum.
-The institutional membership fee is significantly cheaper than if faculty members were to join as individuals.
-The individual membership offer will open later this summer.
+Yes.
+An individual membership is available for $14.99 USD per month.
+The institutional membership fee is significantly cheaper than if faculty members join as individuals.